FullerJam/respSite/README.md

 A skeleton file structure for Web Design AE2

 ###Using:
-- a sass file structure based on Hugo Giraudels Sass Guidelines [link here](https://sass-guidelin.es/#architecture)
+- A sass file structure based on Hugo Giraudels Sass Guidelines [link here](https://sass-guidelin.es/#architecture)
-- Webpack for vue.js implementation and hot refresh plugin
+- Webpack for vue.js implementation
+- Webpack-dev-server
+- Vee-validate

 Website will consist of 6 pages